 |

-aromatic smell, the Grand fir (Abies grandis)
+smell, the Grand fir (Abies grandis) is one

-Its popularity has also been increasing due to its needle
+popularity has also been increasing due to its needle

 retention, color and dramatic scent.
-It is native to the
+It is native to

-Montana and up into British Columbia.
+Idaho, Montana and up into British Columbia.

 It is easily distinguished from other Pacific Northwest